randomguy0016/ICML2026Rebuttal/readme.md

 # ICML 2026 Rebuttal (Submission number:9280)

-## This anonymous repository contains additional code and figures for ICML Submission 9280.
+## This anonymous repository contains additional tables and figures for ICML Submission 9280.